 The AFA degree makes it possible for students to transfer as art majors with advanced placement to a number of public and private colleges and universities in the U.S. Washington state institutions are listed below.
-Public Institutions Central Washington University Eastern Washington University The Evergreen State College University of Washington Washington State University Western Washington University Private Institutions Cornish School of the Arts Gonzaga University Heritage University NW College of Art & Design Pacific Lutheran University Seattle Pacific University Seattle University Walla Walla University What can I do with an Associate in Fine Arts in Photography?
-Graduates of Photography programs develop the knowledge and technical skills to work as professional photographers in a variety of careers, including: photojournalism, exhibiting artists, freelance artists, advertising, marketing and sales, public relations, photo conservation and publishing.
-Potential employers include: Photography studios, newspapers, magazines and publishing companies, galleries, arts and humanities organization, historical societies, public and private schools, colleges and universities, business and industry, government agencies and non-profit organizations.
-For more, please visit http://www.shoreline.edu/counseling-center/careercounseling.aspx.
-What do I need to take?
+Public Institutions Central Washington University Eastern Washington University The Evergreen State College University of Washington Washington State University Western Washington University Private Institutions Cornish School of the Arts Gonzaga University Heritage University NW College of Art & Design Pacific Lutheran University Seattle Pacific University Seattle University Walla Walla University Photography - What is it?